ganeshusa/Machine-Learning-/README.md

-This is machine learning.
-Implemented machine larning from scratch for regression and calssification problem
+This is a machine learning algorithm implementation.
+The algorithm was implemented from scratch as well as using a library.